-When a friend comes to explore Tenerife, the first place I take them is to a quayside restaurant in Los Abrigos because a slow seafood lunch facing a watery horizon sets the pace and theme for the rest of their stay.
+When a friend visits me in Tenerife, the first place I take them is to a quayside restaurant in Los Abrigos because a slow seafood lunch facing a watery horizon sets the pace and theme for the rest of their stay.
 The two best things about Tenerife are the weather (naturally) and the relatively slow pace of life.
 I’m currently in recovery mode after a short trip to London which always leaves me with cerebral whiplash from the full-throttle pace.
-You can’t beat a winter trip exploring Tenerife for maximum, warm weather gloating opportunities while northern Europe turns blue.
+You can’t beat a winter trip to Tenerife for maximum, warm weather gloating opportunities while northern Europe turns blue.

 Head to The Golden Mile in Playa de Las Americas for restaurants and bars.
 I’d recommend the Monkey Bar & Grill for lunch, Bianco for dinner and Magic for drinks.
 If you only try one local dish, sample the homemade mojo, it’s a ubiquitous dip served with anything from bread to fish and ranges from the mildest of greens to the fieriest of reds.
 Flash Point in El Medano is a great spot to stop for coffee while you watch the windsurfers.